grafana/alloy/docs/sources/reference/cli/run.md

 Components that are no longer defined in the configuration file after reloading are shut down, and components that have been added to the configuration file since the previous reload are created.

 All components managed by the component controller are reevaluated after reloading.

+## Permitted stability levels

+By default, {{< param "PRODUCT_NAME" >}} only permits using functionality that is marked Generally Available.

+To use functionality at a lower stability, set the `--stability.level` flag to the minimum stability to use:

+* `--stability.level=experimental`: Permit using functionality marked as Experimental and above.
+* `--stability.level=public-preview`: Permit using functionality marked as Public Preview and above.
+* `--stability.level=generally-available`: Permit using functionality marked as Generally Available.

+{{< admonition type="caution" >}}
+Setting `--stability.level` to a lower value than `generally-available` can also enable non-stable functionality, such as experimental optimizations.
+{{< /admonition >}}

+Refer to [Release life cycle for Grafana Labs](https://grafana.com/docs/release-life-cycle/) for the definition of each stability level.

 ## Clustering